http://www.pacific.edu/college/

 Departments and Programs

 The College of the Pacific is the home of the arts and sciences at the University of the Pacific, featuring over 60 majors and minors and opportunities for interdisciplinary and experiential study.
-It houses the following departments, programs and centers: Art, Media, Performance, and Design (AMPD); Biological Sciences; Chemistry; Communication; Economics; English; Ethnic Studies; Gender Studies; Geological and Environmental Sciences; Health, Exercise and Sport Sciences; History; Jacoby Center; John Muir Center; Mathematics; Modern Language and Literature; Philosophy; Physics; Political Science; Psychology; Religious Studies; Sociology; Cross-Disciplinary Programs.
+It houses the following departments, programs and centers: Art, Media, Performance, and Design (AMPD); Biological Sciences; Chemistry; Communication; Criminal Justice; Economics; English; Ethnic Studies; Gender Studies; Geological and Environmental Sciences; Health and Exercise Sciences; History; International Studies; Jacoby Center; John Muir Center; Mathematics; Media X; Modern Languages and Literature; Philosophy; Physics and Astronomy; Political Science; Psychology; Public Health and Community Wellness; Sociology; and Cross-Disciplinary Programs.

 Mission